beginning of content

 • It's normal and healthy for children to show age-appropriate interest in sex and to express sexual behaviours.

-• Comfortable reactions and good communication can help your child to develop positive attitudes about sexuality and reduces the likelihood of shame.
+• Careful reactions and good communication can help your child to develop positive attitudes about sexuality and reduce the likelihood of shame.

-• Certain overtly sexual behaviours may suggest that a child has been exposed to adult sexual situations or possible sexual abuse.
+• Certain overly sexual behaviours may suggest that a child has been exposed to adult sexual situations or possible sexual abuse.

 Normal sexual behaviour in children

-Sexuality is a natural part of being a whole person.
-Being curious about and feeling comfortable with sexual identity is part of your child’s healthy development.
+Sexuality is a natural part of being a person.
+Being curious about and feeling comfortable with sexuality is part of your child's healthy development.
 You can help them to do this by talking openly about sex and sexuality.

 It's normal and healthy for children to engage in sexual behaviour that's appropriate for their age.
 This includes: